 4. Get yourself a bike that’s fit for purpose

 You probably already have a bike that you are using regularly.
 The first thing to do is consider using it.
 It may need a few modifications – some new tyres, a pannier rack, a better saddle – but it might suit your needs just fine.
 That said, we all love a new bike and there are many on the market, from specialised touring bikes (like Reggie!) to hybrid commuting bikes to mountain bikes that will do the job of long-distance cycling justice.
-And if you are working on a budget (most of us are), don’t forget that there are places like Argos that stock a good selection of bikes.
+And if you are working on a budget (most of us are), don’t forget that there are places like Argos that stock a good selection of hybrid bikes.
 You don’t need to spend a fortune in a specialised bike shop.

 5. Prepare your bike